lumicks/pylake/docs/tutorial/force_calibration.rst

 While the idealized Lorentzian model discussed in the previous section is often sufficiently accurate, there are scenarios where more detailed models are necessary.

+The frictional forces applied by the viscous environment to the bead are proportional to the bead's velocity.
-The idealized model is based on the assumption that the frictional force is only proportional to the bead's velocity.
+The idealized model is based on the assumption that the bead's velocity is constant, which, for a stochastic process such as Brownian motion, is not an accurate assumption.
-This model is derived from Stokes' law for linear motion with constant velocity (assuming the bead moves at a constant speed with respect to the fluid).
-In reality, the frictional force on the bead depends on past motion since the beads' past motion determines the fluid's present motion.
-Because of this inertial effect of the fluid, the frictional force is actually frequency dependent.
+In addition, the bead and the surrounding fluid have their own mass and inertia, which are also neglected in the idealized model.
+Together, the non-constant speed and the inertial effects result in frequency-dependent frictional forces that this hydrodynamic model takes into account.
+These effects are strongest at higher frequencies, and for larger bead diameters.

-The following equation accounts for a frequency dependent drag coefficient :cite:`tolic2006calibration`:
+The following equation accounts for a frequency dependent drag :cite:`tolic2006calibration`:

 .. math::